Nice to meet you.

 One of the main reasons why small businesses still ignore their websites and online presence is because they don’t see the benefits.
 While it does require some investment in time and money, SEO has the potential to pay it all back (and more).

 When you invest in your SEO, more people can find your business online.
-When more people can find you online, you increase your brand awareness even if they don’t convert to a customer right then.
+This increases your brand awareness even if the visitors don’t convert to customers immediately.

-You also increase the number of leads, appointments and sales you can potentially earn on a regular basis.
-If you rank ahead of your competitors you are taking more potential customers away from them.
+You also increase the number of leads, appointments, and sales you can potentially earn regularly.
+If you rank ahead of your competitors, you are taking more potential customers away from them.

-Most importantly, if you want to grow your business you really can’t ignore the internet.
-More and more people are turning online for their shopping, making it the biggest growth opportunity for any business.
+Most importantly, if you want to grow your business, you really can’t ignore the internet.
+More and more people are turning to online shopping, making it the biggest growth opportunity for any business.

 What is the ROI of SEO for small businesses?

-A major hurdle that small businesses face with SEO is lacking the time, money, or both to invest in it when compared to bigger companies.
+A major hurdle that small businesses face with SEO is the lack of time, money, or both to invest in it when compared to bigger companies.
 You might be asking yourself: is SEO really worth it for my small business?
-Will you get a good return on your investment?
+Will you get a good return on investment (ROI)?

-When talking about ROI, it is worth mentioning that the end-goal of SEO should not just be getting a higher ranking or even more traffic.
-The goal should be to rank highly for searches that will drive more conversions.
+It is worth mentioning that SEO takes six to eight months to see the results and sometimes even longer.
+And the end goal of SEO should not just be getting a higher ranking or even more traffic.
+The goal should be to rank highly for searches that will drive more conversions and lead generation.

-Smart SEO can sometimes result in having worse rankings and lower traffic overall.
+Smart SEO can sometimes result in worse rankings and lower overall traffic.
 But that’s because you shift your resources to more commercial search terms that result in more conversions.

-Those terms may be harder to rank highly for, but you still generate more business from ranking #10 for those commercial intent keyword than #1 for less valuable keywords.
+Those terms may be harder to rank highly for, but you still generate more business from ranking #10 for that commercial intent keyword than #1 for less valuable keywords.
 This is how smart SEO for a small business can help increase your ROI.
-It’s about optimizing your website for your actual customers.
+It’s about optimizing your website for your actual customer.

-If you’re sold on investing in SEO but aren’t sure where to start, this small business SEO checklist will help.
+If you’re sold on investing in SEO but aren’t sure where to start, these tips on small business SEO will help.
 It will run you through a 28-point list of the fundamental elements of SEO you need for your business site.
-Combine this with an SEO roadmap and you’ll create a solid foundation to build online marketing success from.

 Set up your site for SEO success